How to Self-Solemnize on Your Elopement Day – Tips for Marrying Yourself

 Whether you have deeper motivations or simply want to share the most significant moment of your life with only one other person—your partner—the reality is that there is a profound significance to the act of self-solemnizing.

-Long story short, eloping is supposed to be an experience that embodies freedom, and self-solemnization is an important element in ensuring that is exactly what happens.
+Long story short, eloping is supposed to be an experience that embodies freedom, and marrying yourselves is an important element in ensuring that is exactly what happens.

 So, invite anyone you want or no one at all.
 Have an officiant or share that special moment exclusively with your loved one.
 The choice should be yours, and self-solemnization makes sure that it is.